 - Accessibility: Poses adapt to various body types and conditions, meeting your body where it is today.

-- Deep relaxation: Breath-focused gentle yoga practices calm your nervous system, reducing stress and promoting peace.
+- Deep relaxation: Breath-focused sessions can calm your nervous system and take the edge off stress.

-- Improved body awareness: You’ll notice subtle sensations, learning your body’s needs and limits.
+- Improved body awareness: You’ll start noticing small signals—what your body needs and where to ease off.

 For beginners, a beginner yoga flow builds a strong foundation, teaching alignment and breath awareness.
 For seniors, they support joint health, balance, and mobility, enhancing quality of life.
 Even seasoned yogis benefit from their restorative qualities.
 To learn more about yoga’s benefits, check out this research on yoga’s benefits.